fettisval/odin-recipes/README.md

 # odin-recipes
-In this project I am gonna create a website with basic recipes using the skills i just learned like : how to create an html file and write the code from 0 also hwo to use links and maybe also images.
+In this project I am gonna create a website with basic recipes using the skills I just learned like : how to create an html file and write the code from 0 also how to use links and maybe also images.